 Impact

-In the Linux kernel's Qualcomm media subsystem, the vfe_isr() function iterates over seven image master indices but writes to a line array that is only sized for four elements.
-When the index reaches 4, 5, or 6, the code accesses memory beyond the bounds of vfe->line[], producing an out-of-bounds array access.
-This kernel memory corruption can potentially allow a local attacker to read or modify arbitrary kernel memory, leading to privilege escalation or system compromise.
+In the Linux kernel’s Qualcomm media subsystem, the vfe_isr() function loops over seven image master indices but writes to a line array that is only sized for four entries.
+When the index reaches 4, 5, or 6, the code accesses beyond vfe->line[]’s bounds, causing an out‑of‑bounds memory access.
+Based on the description, this corruption could allow a local attacker to read or modify arbitrary kernel memory, potentially leading to privilege escalation or complete system compromise.
+The vulnerability is a classic case of array bounds violation, which is classified as kernel memory corruption (CWE‑805) and array subscript out‑of‑bounds (CWE‑125).

 Affected Systems